zibalina007/Charts/README.md

 - setColors()

-  The colors of the charts respectively
+  The colors of the charts respectively.

   ```
   Charts::new('line', 'highcharts')->setColors(['#ff0000', '#00ff00', '#0000ff']);